xtuml/bridgepoint/doc-bridgepoint/notes/9021_dependency/9021_dependency_dnt.md

 ### 3. Background

 3.1  Cross references
-MASL models often refer to public model elements from other domains.
+MASL models may refer to public model elements from other domains.
 Domains publish their publicly-accessible elements in files named `<domain>.int`.
-The dependent domain's MASL then refers to these elements using the form `<domain>::<element>`.
+The depending Domain's MASL then refers to these elements using the form `<domain>::<element>`.
 BridgePoint currently requires these `.int` files to be copied by the user into the `models/` folder of the project that wants to use the elements inside the `.int`.
+In addition to declared Domains, MASL provides a number of "service domains".
+These service domains are not modeled in the user interface.
+The `.int` file for the service domain is provided to the MASL Domain or MASL Project being modeled to give access to the public elements.
 Copying these files around is a pain for the user.

-There are only two types of element that can be referred to across domains: types and services.
+There are only two styles of element that can be referred to across domains: types and domain services.

 3.2  Types
 Types can be referred to in two ways:
 * Declared as a transient variable in an action body.
 * A structural type reference type, encoded with a special name of the type itself (e.g. `MyDom::MyType`).

 Note that the idiom that BridgePoint currently enforces requires that the modeler create a local xtUML type that mirrors the type found in the other domain.
 This is to allow the MASL export to produce properly constructed MASL in the face of BridgePoint not having type references as first class model elements.

 3.3  Services
 Services can be referred to in only one way: invoked in an action body.

+Inside a MASL Domain modeled in xtUML, a terminator is implemented as a port and terminator services are operations in a required interface.
+These are invoked from within the MASL Domain with the form `<port>~><operation>()`.
+Within the MASL Domain, utility services are invoked with `<service domain>::<service>()`.

+Inside a MASL Project the service domain access is the same as a MASL Domain and public domain services follow the same `<domain>::<service>()` form.
+The MASL Project uses the `.int` files under the project's `models/` folder to validate the calls.

 3.4  Usage
 Models will refer to external types and services.
 MASL users tend to